FightLite SCR

 Rear Stock:Boyd's "Pepper" laminated hardwood w/butt pad

-I purchased the FightLite SCR lower receiver assembly, and all the subsequent parts for the rest of the rifle, in 2023.
+I purchased the FightLite SCR lower receiver assembly in 2023.
+The barrel and some parts of the upper receiver were purchased in 2026, while the rest of the upper receiver parts were acquired in 2023.

 Status